watir/watirbook/installation/ubuntu.md

 ![Chrome on Ubuntu 11.04](https://raw.github.com/watir/watirbook/master/images/installation/ubuntu/chrome.png)

 Now, lets see if it can really drive Chrome too.
 Ubuntu does not have Chrome installed by default, so you have to install it yourself.
 Download it from *[google.com/chrome](http://www.google.com/chrome)*.
-After installation Chrome will appear at *Applications > Internet > Chrome*.

     $ irb